Ecommerce CRO is one of the most important elements to growing an ecommerce business.

 5. Optimising Product Descriptions For Conversions

-It might surprise you to know that only 15% of the people visiting your site will actually read product descriptions but it’s this 15% who are most likely going to purchase.
+It might surprise you to know that only 15% of the people visiting your site will read product descriptions but it’s this 15% who are most likely going to purchase.

-It’s vital you leave no stone unturned and answer all of their questions.
+You must leave no stone unturned and answer all of their questions.

 At a minimum, here’s what each of your product descriptions needs to have to improve conversions: